bytestostring/nkn.ovh/API.md

 getdaemon
 ```

-Following methods do not give a meaningful result for POST requests and working normally only for WebSocket.
+The following methods do not give a meaningful result for POST requests and work generally only for WebSocket.
 So you should not use them for POST requests:

 ```